AUSTRALIA’S OUTBACK QUEENSLAND & CAPE YORK BIRDING TOUR: DETAILED ITINERARY

 Other birds often found around Mount Isa include Hoary-headed and Great Crested Grebes, Australian Pied and Great Cormorants, Australian Pelican, the strange Pink-eared Duck, Maned (or Australian Wood) Duck, Brown Falcon, Dusky Moorhen, Eurasian (or Common) Coot, Red-necked Avocet, Red-capped Plover, Caspian Tern, Crested Pigeon, Diamond Dove, Little Corella, Cockatiel, the nomadic Budgerigar, Pallid Cuckoo, Tawny Frogmouth, Sacred and Red-backed Kingfishers, Variegated Fairy-wren, Grey-headed, Grey-fronted and White-plumed Honeyeaters, Yellow-throated Miner, Crested Bellbird, Black-faced and Little Woodswallows, Australian Raven, Paperbark Flycatcher, Fairy Martin, and both Painted Finch (or Painted Firetail) and Zebra Finch.
 We should also encounter the huge Red Kangaroo.

-Australia’s Outback Queensland & Cape York: Day 19 We will return to Cairns for an overnight stay and a celebratoryu dinner together, probably arriving in time for some final birding from the famous Esplanade.
+Australia’s Outback Queensland & Cape York: Day 19 We will return to Cairns for an overnight stay, probably arriving in time for some final birding from the famous Esplanade.
+Alternatively, we will make a stop near Mareeba.

 Australia’s Outback Queensland & Cape York: Day 20 Our tour ends this morning at Cairns.